kkaempf/ordnung/README.md

 - files can get any number of tags

+### Gizmo

-- the (abstract) file representation is the `Gizmo` Gizmo represents a file, resp. specific file types with specific properties
+- the (abstract) file representation is the `Gizmo` Gizmo is the baseclass from which specific file types with specific properties are derived.

-- the toplevel API is provided by Ordnung::Ordnung
-  An Ordnung instance can
-  - import a file
-    - split it into its file path components, determine its type, and, based on the type, call the actual importer which knows the additional properties and how to extract them.
-    - collect properties and store them
+  The Gizmo class is never instantiated, there is no file type associated with it.
+  Gizmo properties are inherited by all derived classes.
+The properties are
+  - class - the actual derived class
-    - retrieve a set of properties from the database and construct the corresponding in-memory instance
+  - name_id - the database id of the filename (basename)
-  - add and remove tags
-  - filter by tags
+  - parent_id - the id of the parent Gizmo.
+Typically a Directory or a Container (tarfile, zipfile, disk image, iso, ...)
+  - added_at - timestamp of when the Gizmo was added (imported) to the database

 ### Implementation details